Abdulsaibi/data-analyst-abdul/README.md

 <img width="749" alt="Screenshot 2025-03-27 at 5 07 22 PM" src="https://github.com/user-attachments/assets/d7b5c827-20b7-4b05-b8d6-e0b10cc4c4b4" />

 # Regression Analysis
 In this step, the Regression analysis will be done on Price per Unit and Total Amount of Sales.
 The Linear trend line is used for which we will interpret if that the variables are significant or not.
 The intercept and the coefficient are both statistically significant.
 It can be stated with confidence that Price per Unit has a large impact on Total Amount because the p-value is far below 0.05.
-Statistical significance is confirmed because the t-value is greater than 2.Although at a slower rate, sales rise as prices rise.
+Statistical significance is confirmed because the t-value is greater than 2.

+Although at a slower rate, sales rise as prices rise.
 According to the logarithmic model, price increases have a greater impact at lower price points but diminish as prices rise.
 Given its importance, the model can be applied to pricing strategies, assisting Saibi Retail in forecasting sales at various price points.

 <img width="1240" alt="Screenshot 2025-03-27 at 5 27 30 PM" src="https://github.com/user-attachments/assets/d85628b2-95a3-4292-995b-01b7f921e684" />